timschneeb/esp32-weather-clock-cube/README.md

-# GeekMagic-S3-Frigate-Event-Viewer
+# Desk Weather Clock (GeekMagic-S3)
-ESP32-S3 firmware for displaying event snapshots from Frigate on a 240x240 display
+ESP32-S3 firmware for displaying current time, date, weather, and image notifications from other devices on a 240x240 display.

-**Built for:**
-**GeekMagic-S3** (based on `esp32-s3-devkitm-1` with 16MB flash + 240x240 TFT display)
+**Built for the GeekMagic-S3 bought from AliExpress** (based on `esp32-s3-devkitm-1` with 16MB flash, 8MB PSRAM and a 240x240 TFT display)

 This project is designed to be built using [PlatformIO](https://platformio.org/)

-A compact and configurable ESP32-S3 firmware for displaying event snapshots from **Frigate**, weather data, and clock information — all in real time on a 240x240 screen.

 ---

 Features: